 By adding on-brand colors, or elements of your visual design to your packaging, you consolidate your presence even after the touchpoint with your company.
 A great example of this is FabFitFun and their season themed surprise boxes that you can see a mile away.

-Another way to reach your customers post-purchase is through hand-written notes or cards inside the box, like the ones Chewy famously sends customers out of the blue.
+Another way to reach your customers post-purchase is through hand-written notes or cards inside the box.
+Chewy knows this better than anyone.
+They famously send customers these out of the blue.
 Very on-brand for them.

 And how about Unboxing Videos?